peteamiri/Tutorials/Virtualization/ContainerBased/Docker/Readme.md

 * `Enterprise Edition (EE)`: Designed for enterprise development and IT teams who build, ship, and run business-critical applications in production at scale.

+## Important Subjects in Docker
+* Dockerfile
+  - Layers
+* Docker Compose
+* Docker Swarm
+* Docker Orchastration
+* Image vs. Container
+  - Image is like Class in object orirented
+  - Contrainer is similar to objects in Object Oriented environement
+	- Information that is created within the containter only lasts during the lifetime of container.
+	- Images are generally created using docker file. the informaiton in the images last for the life of image.

 # Linux Containers
 	1- Container vs. Virtual Machines